 Even though the advantages of play are widely acknowledged, children’s play is under threat.
 Increasing urbanisation, the stresses of family life and changes to the educational systems are key factors in the lack of appropriate and quality play opportunities for Europe’s children.

-Dr David Whitebread, University of Cambridge, The importance of play: A report on the value of children’s play with a series of policy recommendations, April 2012: http://www.importanceofplay.eu/IMG/pdf/dr_david_whitebread_-_the_importance_of_play_-_final.pdf
+Please find The Importance of Play: A report on the value of children’s play with a series of policy recommendations, a report written by Dr David Whitebread of the University of Cambridge in April 2012, here.

 For media enquiries, please contact Toy Industries of Europe’s (TIE) Secretariat on 0032 2 213 41 90